This post may contain affiliate links. We may receive a comission from purchases made through these links

 How much does Project Nile pay?

 As with all projects in Appen, the salary one can expect to earn will vary depending on the country where the rater is located.
-In general, you can expect to earn anything between $5 and $20 / hour, and the average rate in most countries is between $9 and $14 per hour.
+In general, a social media evaluator working on Project Nile can expect to earn anything between $5 and $20 / hour, and the average rate in most countries is between $9 and $14 per hour.

 In the Nile project, you are required to work a minimum of 5 days (= 5 hours) per week and no more than 7 days (hours) / week.
 Therefore, the maximum amount you can earn is the result of the following formula: